kfinlayson/Tech_Writing1/README.md

 Game Creation Challenges
 ------------------------
 Challenges included learning basic loops such as dropping objects during the game and getting the file to save all of the game's previous progress.
-Both took time, but were implemented into the game so that it accomplishes both of these tasks.

 Notes
 -----